 At EZ Horse Betting we can understand how this might cause some people to think horse racing is fixed.
 If you saw a jockey betting at the windows it would surely make you think twice.
 That is why you will almost never see a professional jockey take the risk of placing a bet in public.
 We’re not going to say that jockeys don’t bet, but they rarely do it in a way that reveals they have made a wager.

 In most racing jurisdictions it is illegal for a jockey to bet on their horse or on another horse that they are competing against.
 But there are ways around that.
 The jockey can ask a trainer or a friend to make the bet for them.
 They can have their agent make the bet.
 But one of the best ways for a jockey to make a bet would be through an online racebook.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!

 It isn’t likely that the jockey would create an account for themselves.
 They would probably have their wife or a friend create one and use that one to bet.
 It might be possible for a jockey to open an online racebook account with Bitcoin and make a bet that way without having to reveal any personal information.
 In any case, we’d bet there are more than a few jockeys that have used this method.